komm.LempelZivWelchCode

 >>> lzw = komm.LempelZivWelchCode(3, 4) # Ternary source, quaternary target

-Encodes a sequence of source symbols using the LZW encoding algorithm.
+Encodes a sequence of source symbols to a sequence of target symbols.

 Parameters: